How to spend a fall day like the “Gilmore Girls” in Winston-Salem

 Whether you’re in need of fresh strawberries or you’re stocking up for a movie night, this is the place to go.

-Indulge in a slice from Bobby Boy’s Bakery
+Indulge in a slice from Bobby Boy Bakeshop

 So, do you like cake?
 They’re very round.
 When we need a slice of something sweet, we head straight for The Little Cake Company.
-Seasonal flavors like the pumpkin spice cinnamon roll cake and the pumpkin cheesecake will satisfy all your fall cravings.
+Seasonal flavors like a slice of pumpkin cake will satisfy all your fall cravings.
 Plus, you can grab “coffee, coffee, coffee.”

 Windows on the left side of the interior of a neutral bakery counter.
 There is bread in a shelf in the wall, a door to the kitchen, and a cityscape logo painted on the wall.
 The floor is tiled and the counter has treats displayed behind glass.